cop6567/Python-Google-Classroom-Automation/README.md

 In order to get a private link, go to Google Classroom's sign in page and click on **register** > **Google Classroom**.
 The URL that appears in the search bar is your private link.

-If you are already signed then click your profile on the top left and click **Add Another Account**.
-The same URL should appear above.
+If you are already signed then you may need to sign out or use a browser that is not logged in to your Google account.

 ⚠️ **NOTE:** Never Commit anything containing your private information ⚠️